livepeer/docs/docs/source/getting_started.rst

 Dependencies
 ---------------

 Livepeer has a dependency on a pre-compiled version of `ffmpeg`_.
-It can be downloaded through the [ffmpeg-static repo](https://github.com/livepeer/ffmpeg-static)
+It can be downloaded from https://github.com/livepeer/ffmpeg-static

 .. _ffmpeg: http://ffmpeg.org